ehufsted/HalftonePAL/README.md

 - "SAVE SVG": Saves an SVG file of the current pattern.
 It also saves a PNG with the same base filename.
 The names of the saved files are based on the current time and date, so you shouldn't have to worry above over-writing your previous results.
 - "SAVE IMAGE": It saves a PNG of the current view.
+- "OUTPUT FOLDER": Choose where to save your images, SVGs, or text files.

 ## RE-RUNS IF CHANGED
 - "BLACK/WHITE INK": Switches between black ink on a white background, or white ink on a black background.